Anthropology - ANTH 211

 Upon successful completion of the course, the student should be able to:

-- Identify the concepts, methods and theories central to anthropology of religion.
+- Identify the concepts, methods and theories used in the anthropology of religion.

-- Compare insiders' and outsiders' perspectives on religious traditions.
+- Identify insider and outsider perspectives on religious traditions.

 - Explain the varied functions of religious traditions in societies.

-- Examine religions in indigenous societies from an anthropological perspective.
+- Analyze religious traditions in small-scale societies from an anthropological perspective.

-- Examine the world religions that originated in East Asia, India and the Middle East from an anthropological perspective.
+- Analyze world religions from an anthropological perspective.

 - Identify patterns of religious change.